Am I ready to be a Chartered Structural Engineer?

 - participating in several Institution events, networking and attending industry conferences

-While none of the above will guarantee a successful application, they meet the minimum Initial Professional Development requirements set by the IStructE or the ICE.
+While none of the above will guarantee a successful application, they meet the minimum Initial Professional Development requirements set by the IStructE or the ICE for Chartered Structural Engineer or Chartered Civil Engineer.
 You should therefore consider how to write your application to the correct standard.
 See here for our ICE IPD section, and here for the IStructE section.